JCB INDIA LIMITED

 - Rural development projects;

-- Slum area development; 12) Disaster management, including relief, rehabilitation and reconstruction activities.
+- Disaster management, including relief, rehabilitation and reconstruction activities;

-The Company would also seek to partner with the government departments, government projects, other NGOs and most importantly with the communities themselves to implement the above objectives.
+The Company would also seek to collaborate with duly registered entities as per the CSR laws and most importantly with the communities themselves to implement the above objectives.

 CSR Programme Areas